Invariant manifolds and stability for rough differential equations: Invariant manifolds and stability

-Therefore, we can apply on \cite[Theorem 2.10]{GVR23} to obtain the result. \end{proof} \begin{remark} A natural question is to deduce a continuous time version of Theorem \ref{stable_manifold}.
-It turns out that we can obtain a slightly weaker result for continuous time.
-We briefly explain the procedure.
-Let $0\leq t_1< t_{0}$ and $z \in S^{\nu}_{loc}(\omega)$.
-Then by the cocycle property
+Therefore, we can apply \cite[Theorem 2.10]{GVR23} to obtain the result. \end{proof} \begin{remark} A natural question is whether a continuous-time version of Theorem \ref{stable_manifold} can be deduced.
+It turns out that a slightly weaker result can be obtained for the continuous-time case.
+We briefly outline the procedure.
+Let $0 \leq t_1 < t_0$ and $z \in S^{\nu}_{loc}(\omega)$.
+By the cocycle property,